Aventus-Network-Services/avn-api/README.md

  - Multi user mode: In this mode, multiple users can use the same instance of the SDK to interact with the Avn gateway.
  - Offline mode: In this mode, the sdk will not expose any api's to interact with the avn parachain.
 It will only expose the account utility methods.

- To set one of these mode, pass in the following options when creating an instance of the SDK
+ To set one of these modes, pass in the following options when creating an instance of the SDK
  ```
  import { AvnApi, SetupMode } from 'avn-api';